 On August 6, 2010, our former subsidiary, Xpedite, received a final determination from the New Jersey Division of Taxation upholding a corporate business tax audit assessment for the tax years ended December 31, 1998 through December 31, 2000 and December 31, 2002.
 The assessment totaled approximately \$6.2 million as of August 15, 2010, including approximately \$2.4 million in taxes and \$3.8 million in accrued interest and penalties, on which interest continues to accrue.
 The assessment relates to the sourcing of Xpedite's receipts for purposes of determining the amount of its income that is properly attributable to, and therefore taxable by, New Jersey.
 We are vigorously contesting the determination through a timely appeal that we filed with the Tax Court of New Jersey on November 2, 2010.
 On April 24, 2015, we filed a motion for summary judgment with the Tax Court of New Jersey which, if resolved in our favor, may eliminate the entire amount of tax, interest and penalties related to the final determination.
-The motion is currently scheduled for oral argument on May 22, 2015.
+The motion was heard by the Tax Court on July 10, 2015; however, its decision has not yet been rendered.
 We believe we are adequately reserved for this matter.
 However, if the New Jersey Division of Taxation's final determination is sustained, the amount assessed could result in a material adjustment to our consolidated financial statements which would impact our cash flows and results of operations.
 We agreed to indemnify EasyLink for this matter in connection with our PGiSend sale.
-Other Litigation and Claims